 - The size of the Bitcoin blockchain has steadily risen in the last decade, reaching 406 GB in size in July 2022.
 (Blockchain)

 - For the first time ever, the Ethereum market capitalization surpassed $250 billion in April 2021—half of what it was in August 2020.
 (CoinMarketCap x Statista)

-- As of September 2022, the three largest cryptocurrency exchanges are Binance, OKX, and FTX.
+- As of July 2023, the three largest cryptocurrency exchanges are Binance, Coinbase, and OKX.
 (CoinGecko)

 - As of September 2022, Bitcoin’s market dominance has fallen slightly to 40.72%.
 (TradingView)